tdkn/problem-2/README.md

 The vertical lines is called 'legs'
 +   Make sure you can change the number of legs by commandline arguments.
 +   Set a label(A, B, C, ...) at the top of the leg.
-+   Choose one leg and put a '*' at the bottom of the line
++   Choose one leg and put '*' at the bottom of the leg.
 +   Place horizontal lines randomely.
 +   You can't place a horizontal line next to another horizontal line.
-+   All of the legs should be connected to the adjacent legs
++   All of the legs should be connected to the adjacent legs.

 ##Example
 ```